Untangling the Marine Food Web

 “High-throughput sequencing is how we separate and identify millions of DNA fragments from the thousands of species living in a bottle of seawater,” says Kellogg, who adds that these chunks of DNA are later compiled into genetic sequences, which are stored in global libraries for future reference.

 Since 2014, researchers have collected water samples once a week at a site three kilometers off Quadra Island in the northern Strait of Georgia.
 Samples come from five depths, ranging from the surface to the bottom at 260 meters.
-Few other places in the world, and nowhere else in North America, are there these sorts of data sets with weekly samples over multiple years.
+Few other places in the world, and nowhere else in North America, are there data sets with weekly samples over multiple years.

 From these samples, Kellogg is tasked with the smallest living organisms—bacteria and archaea.
 Some of these tiny organisms are important photosynthesizers, turning sunlight into food.
 Others are master recyclers, which digest organic matter and return nutrients back to the ocean.
 Without these diminutive cells, the ocean, and our Earth, would be a much less hospitable place.